-Antipsychotics are drugs used to treat paranoia, hallucinations, sleeplessness, agitation, and aggression.
-See pages 18-24 for more about these conditions.
-Side effects of using these drugs can be serious.
+Antipsychotics are drugs used to treat paranoia, hallucinations, agitation, and aggression.
+See pages 15-19 for more about these conditions.
+Side effects of using these drugs can be serious, including increased risk of death in some older people with dementia.
 They should ONLY be given to people with AD when the doctor agrees that the symptoms are severe.

-- Risperdal[®] (RISS-per-doll)

-- Seroquel[®] (SAIR-o-kwell)

-- Zyprexa[®] (zye-PREKS-uh)
+- Risperdal® (RISS-per-doll), brand name; risperidone (riss-PAIR-eh-dohn), generic name - Seroquel® (SAIR-o-kwell), brand name; quetiapine (KWE-tye-uh-peen), generic name - Zyprexa® (zye-PREKS-uh), brand name; olanzapine (o-LAN-zuh-peen), generic name